A blog policeman’s lot is not a happy one

 - “Humour.”
 Sarcastic one-liners are often effective in sending bloggers down a rabbit hole and away from the argument you’re losing.
 When moderated: “Who, me?
 I was only making a witty comment!
 You moderators have no sense of humour!

 - The Dunning-Krueger effect.
 Academic politics are often said to be more vicious than their real world counterparts.
-A whole language of seemingly precise scientific terms have been re-purposed as sly insults to get past any moderator detection.
+A whole language of seemingly precise scientific terms has been re-purposed as sly insults to get past any moderator detection.
 Chief among these is the Dunning-Krueger effect which began life as an academic study of cognitive bias in which people with limited competence in a particular domain overestimate their abilities.
 But it is often misunderstood in blogging culture as a claim about general overconfidence of people with low intelligence instead of specific overconfidence of people unskilled at a particular task.
 It is also not unknown for people brilliant in one field to assume their brilliance must apply to all other fields as well.
 Basically, when you invoke the Dunning-Krueger effect against someone, you are saying they are an idiot, but how could my brilliant reference to a scientifically known phenomenon be moderated?

 - Godwin’s law began life as an internet adage that “As an online discussion grows longer, the probability of a comparison involving Nazis or Hitler approaches 1.”
 Dressed in statistical language, basically all it means is that comparisons to Hitler or Nazism are often exaggerated or vexatious and designed to provoke outrage.
 In some forums doing so is enough to get you banned.
 But the author never intended it to be an absolute prohibition.
 Some behaviours are comparable or at least reminiscent of Nazism.
 But calling out some behaviour as Nazi or Fascist is almost bound to get you in trouble.
 Moderators sometimes yearn for a quiet life…